Bose-Einstein condensation in a rigidly rotating relativistic boson gas: Introduction

 In the present paper, we study the effect of rigid rotation on BEC in an ideal Bose gas.
-We consider only the contribution of particles, and determine first the thermal pressure and the EoS of a slowly rotating Bose gas in two nonrelativistic (NR) and ultrarelativistic (UR) limits.
-We use the same field theoretical methods as are introduced in \cite{kapusta1979,haber1981,haber1982, kapusta-book}.
-We show that in both limits, rigid rotation decreases the speed of sound.
+We determine first the thermal pressure and the EoS of a slowly rotating Bose gas in two nonrelativistic (NR) and ultrarelativistic (UR) limits.
+In both cases, we focus solely on the contribution of particles, allowing for a direct comparison of the corresponding results in these two limits.
+This assumption can only be made in systems in which a charge imbalance exists.
+We use the same field theoretical methods as are introduced in \cite{kapusta1979,haber1981,haber1982, kapusta-book,shabad1987}.
+We show that in both limits, rigid rotation decreases the speed of sound in the corotating frame of the rotating gas.
 We then focus on BEC and determine, in particular, its critical temperature and the condensate fraction.
 We demonstrate that comparing to the critical temperature of BE transition of a nonrotating Bose gas, the critical temperature of a rotating gas is lower, although by increasing the angular velocity the transition temperature increases.
 We determine the dependence of the fugacities associated with a rotating Bose gas in NR and UR limits on temperature and angular velocities.
 Using these results, we derive analytical expressions for the pressure, heat capacity, and angular momentum density at temperatures both below and above the critical temperature of BEC.
 According to our results, the thermodynamic properties of a rotating Bose gas in nonrelativistic limit is similar to an ultrarelativistic gas in the absence of rotation.
 In particular, the temperature dependence of the heat capacity in a nonrelativistic Bose gas under rotation exhibits a discontinuity at the critical temperature, similar to the one that occurs in ultrarelativistic Bose gases without rotation.
 We compute the latent heat necessary to convert the condensate to thermal phase at the critical temperature and show that in a rotating Bose gas, it is, in general, larger than the latent heat of a Bose gas in the absence of rotation.
 It is important to note that the effect of fast rotation on BEC that occurs in an anharmonic trap has been previously studied in \cite{cond2006}.
 The anharmonicity is introduced by a potential including a quadratic and a quartic terms.
 Although the main framework and the way the rotation is introduced in \cite{cond2006} is completely different from the method used in the present paper, our findings partly coincide with the results presented in \cite{cond2006}.